-In-depth instruction in the skills of analysis and interpretation of literary text to prepare for thesis-writing.
-Practice of close reading and analysis of texts in different genres to develop well- researched and thesis-driven essays about literature.
+In-depth instruction in the skills of analysis and interpretation of literary texts to prepare for thesis-writing.
+Practice close reading and analysis of texts in different genres to develop research and thesis-driven essays about literature.

 AFRICAN-AMERICAN LITERATURE, 1940-PRESENT (E)